mattpilla/Mikkayla/README.md

 # Mikkayla
 Made with [discord.js](https://discord.js.org/)

-Create `auth.json` in the root if you want to use this (for some ridiculous reason)
+Update `auth.json` in the root if you want to use this (for some ridiculous reason)
 ```json
 {
     "token": "<your bot's connection token>"